mjdominguez/ECGVisualizer/README.md

 ## Manual processing

+The processing chain performed for the manual processing follows the same steps.

+The differences are that the user can select what filters to apply (and their order), the target patient and the features selected to extract and include in the final report.

+Here you can check some captures that may help to understand these steps:

+1) Manual Filtering:
+2) Selecting Patient Target:
+3) Selecting Features:

 ## Credits

 The authors of the ECGVisualizer's original idea are: Manuel Domínguez-Morales, Adolfo Muñoz-Macho and José Luis Sevillano.